How to Start a Furniture Refinishing Business

 There are a few downsides to starting a furniture refinishing business, including:

-- It can take time to build up consistent clientele.
+- It can take time to build up a consistent clientele.

-- Competition can be stiff in some part of the country.
+- Competition can be stiff in some parts of the country.

 - Furniture repair is solitary work, which can get lonely.